 |Winchester River Walk||4 miles (5.8 km)||A lovely circular walk along the River Itchen and Itchen Navigation in Winchester.
 The route uses a section of the Itchen Way to take you along the Itchen Navigation before crossing St Cross Bridge and picking up the Clarendon Way to take you back into the city along the River Itchen.|

 The walk starts at the cathedral in the city centre and heads east to pick up the riverside path.
 You then head south past Wharf Bridge and Tun Bridge before coming to St Catherine's Hill.
 You can take a short detour from the route by climbing the hill for great views over the South Downs, the city and the river below.

 Just after passing the hill you come to St Cross Bridge where you cross the water.
-Here there's views of the disused Hockley Railway Viaduct which was built in the late 1880s.
+Here there's views of the disused Hockley Viaduct which was built in the late 1880s.
 The newly restored viaduct was officially opened on 26 February 2013 by the World Champion cyclist Dani King.
 You can enjoy fine views over the city and the Itchen valley from on top of the viaduct.